Frequently Asked Questions

 Q. Do I need to register in advance?

-No, but we ask that you arrive on time for the meeting.
-You will have the opportunity to sign-in with your name and email address to receive weekly announcements and meeting announcements.
+No, but we ask that you arrive early for the meeting so that we can start on time.
+You will have the opportunity before the meeting begins to sign-in with your name and email address to receive weekly meeting announcements.

 Q. What does it cost to attend?